elastic/search-ui/README.md

-The clearest way to determine a Component's `view` function signature is to look at the corresponding view Component's source code in [react-search-ui-views](../react-search-ui-views).
+The clearest way to determine a Component's `view` function signature is to look at the corresponding view Component's source code in [react-search-ui-views](packages/react-search-ui-views/).
 Each Component in that library implements a `view` function for a Component in the React library, so it serves as a great reference.

 For example, if we were to customize the `PagingInfo` Component...

-We'd look up the default view from the [Components](#componentpaginginfo) section for the `PagingInfo` Component.
+We'd look up the default view from the [Components](#components) README section for the `PagingInfo` Component.

-The corresponding view is [PagingInfo](../react-search-ui-views/src/PagingInfo.js).
-(See how the naming matches up?).
+The corresponding view is [PagingInfo](packages/react-search-ui-views/src/PagingInfo.js) -- see how the naming matches up?

 After viewing that Component's source, you'll see it accepts 4 props: